 - From the Admin console homepage, go to AppsGoogle WorkspaceDrive and DocsFeatures and ApplicationsCreating new files on Drive, and check the Allow users to create and upload any file box and the Allow users to create new Docs, Sheets, Slides, Drawings and Forms files box, then click Save.

 - Turn the Drive service on for everyone.
-Visit Turn Drive on or off for users for details.
+Go to Turn Drive on or off for users for details.

 - Turn on the Google Takeout service for everyone.
-Visit Turn Google Takeout on or off for users for details.
+Go to Turn Google Takeout on or off for users for details.

 Google will respect these settings when replacing remaining classic sites after January 30, 2023.
-Depending on the settings listed above, site owners may receive a Takeout export, a draft new site, both, or neither, for each classic site they own.
-For example, if no eligible site owner (explained in more detail below) can create a new site because one of the services listed above is not turned on, then no converted draft site is created.
+Depending on the settings previously listed, site owners may receive a Takeout export, a draft new site, both, or neither, for each classic site they own.
+For example, if no eligible site owner (explained in more detail in the following section) can create a new site because one of the services previously listed is not turned on, then no converted draft site is created.

 Regardless of the setting configuration, after all classic sites in an organization are migrated, the primary admin will always receive a notification that includes the following: